crack666/paf2024/README.md

 3. **Optimistic UI Updates**
    - Update UI immediately after operations like task creation or status change
    - Confirm with backend response or handle errors and revert if needed

+## Deadlock Detection and Resolution

+The system includes built-in detection for circular dependencies (deadlocks) between tasks.
+This feature prevents tasks from becoming unprocessable due to circular wait conditions.

+### Creating and Detecting a Deadlock through the UI

+To demonstrate the deadlock detection feature:

+1. **Create Multiple Tasks**:
+   - Create at least two tasks (e.g., "Task A" and "Task B")
+   - Navigate to the Tasks page and use the "Create Task" button

+2. **Set Up Circular Dependencies**:
+   - Select Task A and add Task B as a dependency
+   - Then try to select Task B and add Task A as a dependency
+   - This creates a circular dependency: Task A → Task B → Task A

+3. **Expected Result**:
+   - The system will detect the deadlock when you try to add the second dependency
+   - A notification with HIGH urgency will appear with the message: "Deadlock detected: Adding this dependency would create a circular wait condition"
+   - The dependency will not be added, preventing the deadlock

+4. **More Complex Scenario**:
+   - Create additional tasks (e.g., "Task C", "Task D", "Task E")
+   - Create a dependency chain: Task A → Task B → Task C → Task D
+   - Attempt to add a dependency from Task D to Task A
+   - The system will detect this longer circular chain as a deadlock and prevent it

+### Resolving Deadlocks

+When attempting to create a circular dependency, the system automatically prevents it.
+However, if you need to resolve a complex dependency graph with potential deadlocks:

+1. **Visualize Dependencies**:
+   - Navigate to the task detail view to see both dependencies and dependent tasks

+2. **Remove Problem Dependencies**:
+   - Identify which dependency is causing the circular reference
+   - Click the "Remove" button next to the problematic dependency
+   - The system will allow this action since it resolves the deadlock

+3. **Reorganize Task Structure**:
+   - Consider refactoring tasks into a proper directed acyclic graph (DAG)
+   - Create intermediate tasks that can break circular dependencies
+   - Use the task queue feature to ensure proper execution order

+### Automated Deadlock Detection

+The system regularly checks for deadlocks as part of its background processing.
+If a deadlock is detected:

+1. A system notification is sent to administrators
+2. The affected tasks are flagged in the UI with a warning indicator
+3. The task processing is temporarily suspended for the affected task chain

+To resume processing:
+1. Navigate to the task detail view of any affected task
+2. Review the dependency graph and remove the circular reference
+3. Once resolved, the task processing will automatically resume